 Should the client require representation services for an urgent matter, the fees may be increased by 38%.
 An urgent matter means an application to be submitted or a reply to be given to a Canadian authority within less than 31 calendar days following the date of the signature of the representation services agreement.

-For orientation purposes, the professional fees for a study permit application could range from 3200$ to 4000$.
-For a work permit between 2000$ and 5000$ depending on the type of application.
-For permanent residence between 3500$ and 5500$.
+As an indicator, the professional fees for a study permit application could range from $4,000 to $6,000.
+For a work permit, between $2,000 and $6,000 depending on the type of application.
+For permanent residence, between $4,000 and $6,000.
 Fees are subject to change without notice, especially if new elements or circumstances warrant it, unless a contract is signed within 4 weeks after the consultation.

 - The value of the preliminary consultation fee applies as a discount when it represents 10% or less of the total fee for the representation services.